 - Preserve history!

 This is a photo of my 122-year-old doorknob.
 If my doorknob could talk, we’d have a book.
 If my doorknob had eyes, imagine all the styles it would have seen from 1895 through today.
 But beyond all this, look at the delicate scrollwork of the hardware.
 Look at the solid virgin redwood door.
+You can’t even find virgin redwood trees anymore – they’ve all been cut down.
 There is no other door in the world like my door.
 And I like it that way.

-Stay tuned for “After” photos of our 1950s Cape Cod makeover.
+Stay tuned for more “After” photos of our 1950s Cape Cod makeover.